 If you are actively employed in Covered Employment, you may apply for a loan if the balance in your account is at least \$2,000.
 The minimum loan is \$1,000.
 The maximum loan cannot be more than 50 percent of your account balance or \$50,000.
-You may have only one outstanding loan at a time.
+You may have only one outstanding loan at a time, and loans cannot be refinanced.

-You will be charged a fee of \$5 per quarter and interest on the loan at the prime lending rate plus 1 percent.
+You will be charged a one-time \$100 application fee for any loan requested after July 1, 2014.
+Interest on a loan will be at the prime lending rate plus 1 percent.
 The interest rate on loans first effective on or after January 1, 2008 equals the prime lending rate plus 1 percent as reported by the U.S. Federal Reserve on the last business day of a calendar quarter effective for loans made on or after the first business day of the subsequent quarter.